Reduce Plastic in Your Kitchen

 Here are some swap ideas to get you started.
 Keep in mind that some may be more relevant to you than others—start with the list you made above, not this one.
 But hopefully you will find something helpful on it for your own version of a plastic-free kitchen!

 1. Plastic hand soap and dish soap bottles.
-Consider using bar soap (it’s available for both hands and dishes!), refilling a glass pump-style jar (like this one from Amazon) at a local bulk foods store, or finding soap in a bottle you can compost.
+Consider using bar soap (it’s available for both hands and dishes!), refilling a glass pump-style jar at a local bulk foods store, or finding soap in a bottle you can compost.

 2. Dishwashing sponge containing microplastics (more on microplastics at A Waste Free World).
 Consider one of the many lovely biodegradable options out there instead.